walkie/tit-for-tat/README.md

 - **[t4t-games][games-crates]:** A collection of games and strategies implemented using t4t.

 If you use this library for something, or are considering using it, I'd love to hear about it!
-Please get in touch using the contact info on my [Github profile][github-profile].
+Please get in touch using the contact info on my [GitHub profile][github-profile].

 [github-build]: https://github.com/walkie/tit-for-tat/actions